duke-malaria-collaboratory/DiscovR/_episodes/02-r-plotting.md

 <p class="caption">plot of chunk FillWrong</p>
 </div>

 Hmm that's still not quite what we want.
 In this example, we placed the fill inside the `aes()` function, which maps aesthetics to data.
 In this case, we only have one value: the word "lightblue".
-Instead, let's do this by explicitly setting the color aesthetic outside the `aes()` function.
+Instead, let's do this by explicitly setting the color aesthetic inside the `geom_boxplot()` function.
 Because we are assigning a color directly and not using any values from our data to do so, we do not need to use the `aes()` mapping function.
 Let's try it out:

 ~~~
 ggplot(data = smoking_1990) +
-  geom_boxplot(aes(x = continent, y = lung_cancer_pct), fill = "lightblue")
+  aes(x = continent, y = lung_cancer_pct) +
+  geom_boxplot(fill = "lightblue")
 ~~~
 {: .language-r}